Our community Partnerships

 Into University is an educational organisation which aims to raise young people’s aspirations by offering innovative programmes in an environment where pupils are inspired to achieve and fulfil their potential.

-In November 2016, Into University Brighton had the pleasure of delivering a FOCUS Week programme with the Year 6s at Coombe Road Primary School.
-Throughout the week, the students were provided with a powerful experience of university-style learning focusing on the topic of World War One.
-On the Wednesday, we took the class on a trip to Preston Manor and Royal Pavilion where their understanding of World War One was further enhanced in an immersive environment.
-The week culminated with a full-day visit to Sussex University where the class met with undergraduates to celebrate their hard work with a formal ‘graduation’ ceremony.
+Every year, Into University Brighton have the pleasure of delivering a FOCUS Week programme with our Year 6 children.
+Throughout the week, the children are provided with a powerful experience of university-style learning focusing on their current area in the curriculum (usually The Great War).
+The week always ends with a full-day visit to Sussex University where the class meet with undergraduates to celebrate their hard work with a formal ‘graduation’ ceremony.

-As well as the FOCUS Week programme, we also offer primary school students aged seven and above extra support with their maths and literacy in a fun learning environment.
+As well as the FOCUS Week programme, Into University also offer primary school students aged seven and above extra support with their maths and literacy in a fun learning environment.

 If you are interested in signing your child up for Academic Support, please call 01273 602102 for further information.